Provide Emergency Department Pain and Addiction Care

 -Lewis S. Nelson, MD, FACEP

-Professor and Chair of the Department of EM and Director of the Division of Medical Toxicology, Rutgers New Jersey Medical School and University Hospital in Newark, NJFL
+Professor and Chair of the Department of EM and Director of the Division of Medical Toxicology, Rutgers New Jersey Medical School and University Hospital, Newark, New Jersey

 With PACED accreditation, hospitals and emergency departments demonstrate that they are the gold standard and leaders in their community when it comes to responsible pain management and the treatment of patients with opioid use disorder.